 Addendum – Octaphonic surround preparation tools for your DAW

 This article was about creating your own tools as you go, by basic traditional signal addressing.
-But there are indeed appropriate specialized software tools available. surround_12The good guys at ina-GRM in Paris offers a nice option as part of their GRM-Tools plugins suit.
+But there are indeed appropriate specialized software tools available.
+The good guys at ina-GRM in Paris offers a nice option as part of their GRM-Tools plugins suit.
 Delays, Doppler, Reson and Shuffling are the specific GRM-Tools plugins supporting this 7.1 non-standard.
 For an AU DAW channels correspond as on this image.
 You need to switch your DAW to 7.1 surround support and then the plugins will output audio for octaphonics through the DAWs 7.1 channels.
 This means that the sub bass channel [LFE] will become one of the eight full-range speaker channels, so you need to make sure your DAW doesn’t by default apply any low pass filtering to that channel.
 Another fairly recent new option for Ableton Live users is to seek out Max for Live patches for octaphonic surround processing.

 Here’s a link to read or download a printable PDF of this article!

-One thought on “Producing octaphonic surround concerts”
+One Reply to “Producing octaphonic surround concerts”